Are you going to San Francisco?

 If you can make the time, I highly recommend you pop over to Alcatraz Island for a tour.
 The legendary prison that was home to many infamous criminals like Al Capone, and The Birdman of Alcatraz, as well as the subject of many classic movies.
 With tour schedules, and time on the island, doing a tour to Alcatraz Island will definitely dig into your itinerary, but it is definitely worth it if you can make the time.
 Departures are from Pier 33, on Fisherman’s Wharf, making it very easy to get to and to plan.

-You know (and love) their chocolates, as they can be found in many chocolate shops, candy stores, and gourmet food shops around the world.
+You know (and love) their chocolates.
+They can be found worldwide in many chocolate shops, candy stores, and gourmet food shops.
 Ghirardelli Square is the home of this famous San Francisco chocolate company.
-It is located only a short walk from Fisherman’s Wharf, making it an easy destination to add to your 48-hour (or less) itinerary.
-If you or someone you know loves chocolate, you will not want to skip a visit to Ghirardelli Square, where gourmet chocolates, candy, ice cream, and other delicious sweets await you.
+It is located only a short walk from Fisherman’s Wharf.
+Making it an easy destination to add to your 48-hour (or less) itinerary.
+If you or someone you know loves chocolate, you will not want to skip a visit to Ghirardelli Square.
+Where gourmet chocolates, candy, ice cream, and other delicious sweets await you.

 Cable Car Ride

 This is a must-do for everyone visiting San Francisco, especially for the first time.
 For a real San Francisco experience, hop on and ride the rails up and down the hilly streets of San Fran.
 It doesn’t take long to do a return trip from the Powell-Hyde Cable Car Turntable near Ghirardelli Square.
-Taking the cable car will get you to all of the highlights throughout San Francisco that are a bit too far to walk to, and it does it quite quickly and conveniently to help you maximize your site-seeing time.
+Taking the cable car will get you to all of the highlights throughout the city that are a bit too far to walk to.
+It does it quite quickly and conveniently to help you maximize your site-seeing time in San Francisco.

 Get Bent on Lombard Street

 Walking or driving, this is something you must see as a first-time visitor.
 Often called the ‘crookedest street in the world’, a distinction that is not totally accurate, it is a very unique, pretty, and fun road to drive down.
-It is only a few blocks up the hill from Ghirardelli Square, so it is close to everything, but walking up the hills can be a bit of a challenge for many people.
+It is only a few blocks up the hill from Ghirardelli Square, so it is close to everything.
+Walking up the hills can be a bit of a challenge for many people.

 Grant Avenue, San Francisco.
 This is one of the oldest and most famous Chinese neighbourhoods in all of the USA.
 It was made famous in popular culture by the Broadway Musical “The Flower Drum Song”.
 It is a great place for authentic Chinese cuisine, shopping, and culture, and definitely a must-do for the 48-hour itinerary.